viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 linkTitle: "Add a TensorFlow Lite Modular Service"
 weight: 70
 type: "docs"
-description: "Add a custom MLModel modular-resource-based service which uses TensorFlow Lite to classify audio samples."
+description: "Add a MLModel modular-resource-based service which uses TensorFlow Lite to classify audio samples."
 tags: ["ml", "model training", "services"]
 # SMEs: Andrew Morrow
 ---

-Viam provides an example [custom module](extend/modular-resources) written in C++ that extends the [ML model](/services/ml/) service to run any TensorFlow Lite model.
+Viam provides an example [modular resource](extend/modular-resources) written in C++ that extends the [ML model](/services/ml/) service to run any TensorFlow Lite model.

 The example files can be found in the [Viam C++ SDK](https://github.com/viamrobotics/viam-cpp-sdk):

-- [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - a custom module that provides an example `MLModelService` instance which runs TensorFlow Lite models.
+- [`example_mlmodelservice_tflite.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/modules/example_mlmodelservice_tflite.cpp) - an example module which provides a `MLModelService` modular resource capable of running any TensorFlow Lite model.
-- [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example client instance which generates audio samples and invokes the `example_mlmodelservice_tflite` custom module to classify those samples.
+- [`example_audio_classification_client.cpp`](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/src/viam/examples/mlmodel/example_audio_classification_client.cpp) - an example inference client which generates audio samples and invokes the `example_mlmodelservice_tflite` module to classify those samples using the `yamnet/classification` TensorFlow Lite model.

-This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, procuring the necessary support files, configuring your robot and installing `viam-server`, and running the compiled binary example.
+This tutorial walks you through everything necessary to start using these example files with your robot, including building the C++ SDK, configuring your robot and installing `viam-server`, and generating results with the example inference client program.

 ## Build the C++ SDK